 Writing about a character’s occupation?

+Even the simplest occupations have specialized skills and tools.
 Check out those organizations dedicated to that specialty, such as like the American Library Association for a librarian, and the American Psychological Association for a counselor, or consult an overview site that links to various related occupations like GoLawEnforcement.com or the National Association of Home Builders for the construction trades.

 Doing this research will help you better explain the character’s actions and give them a vocabulary appropriate for their occupation.